NIASKAA/Discord-Bot-JS/README.md

 # Haro, the Discord Bot

+## User Story
-A Discord bot made for fun used in my own server.
-It can respond to certain messages, play music, and soon to give each member roles.
+A Discord bot made for fun usage in my own server.
+It can respond to certain messages, play music and lets users engage in a mini rpg game.

 ## Tech Usage